Why is my CBD oil not having an effect?

-A reputable and trustworthy CBD oil retailer will make the results of lab testing easily available to all, offering a complete breakdown of all of the cannabinoids, terpenes, and flavonoids that are present.
+A reputable and trustworthy CBD store will make the results of lab testing easily available to all, offering a complete breakdown of all of the cannabinoids, terpenes, and flavonoids that are present.
 This is called a COA (Certificate of Analysis) and this transparency should be central to any reputable CBD company.

 Full Spectrum CBD oil or CBD Isolate?

 CBD oil can be classified into one of three groups – full spectrum, broad spectrum or CBD isolate.
 Full spectrum CBD is made from the extract of the whole hemp plant.
 This means that you not only get CBD, but also the other compounds that are in the plant.
 Broad spectrum CBD contains some of the compounds, and CBD isolate is as pure a CBD oil that you can get.

 Research suggests that full spectrum CBD is more effective than broad spectrum and CBD isolate, thanks to the entourage effect.
 It may, however, include some traces of THC (the cannabinoid which makes you ‘high’).

 If you are finding that the CBD oil that you are taking isn’t being as effective as you hoped, check that you are taking full or broad spectrum CBD oil.

 Pesticides, Chemicals and other Additives